Planned maintenance

 Mira, Alex

 Jönköping University, School of Health and Welfare, HHJ.
 Centre for Oral Health.
-Jönköping University, School of Health and Welfare, HHJ, Dept. of Natural Science and Biomedicine.
+Jönköping University, School of Health and Welfare, HHJ, Department of Clinical Diagnostics.

 Karlsson, A.